Uncategorized

 SEN Support

-Every week, we’re posting another myth that we have heard spread around, with the countering, factual information.
+Every week, we’re posting another myth that we have heard spread around, and sharing countering information, and factual snippets.
 This begins with…

 Information graphic from SENDiass4BCP, with the website address “sendiass4bcp.org” at the top and their circular logo on the right.
 A highlighted message box features a lightbulb icon and the heading “Did you know?” followed by the text: “You do not need an EHC plan for your child to receive SEN support.”
 At the bottom of the graphic, the top portion of a person’s head is visible, with both hands raised and index fingers pointing upward toward the message box.
 The background has a gradient from blue at the top to yellow at the bottom.